kubecost/cluster-turndown/README.md

 * **ScaleDownMetadata**: Metadata attached to the scaledown job, assigned by the turndown scheduler.
 * **ScaleUpMetadata**: Metadata attached to the scale up job, assigned by the turndown scheduler.

-## Cancelling a Schedule During Turndown
+## Cancelling a Turndown Schedule
 A turndown can be cancelled before turndown actually happens or after.
 This is performed by deleting the resource:

 ```bash
 $ kubectl delete tds example-schedule
 ```

-Note that cancelling while turndown is in the act of scaling down or up will result in a delayed cancellation, as the schedule must complete it's operation before processing the deletion/cancellation.
+Note that cancelling while turndown is in the act of scaling down or scaling up will result in a delayed cancellation, as the schedule must complete it's operation before processing the deletion/cancellation.

-Additionally, if the turndown schedule is cancelled between a turndown and turn up, the turn up will occur automatically upon cancel.
+If the turndown schedule is cancelled between a turndown and turn up, the turn up will occur automatically upon cancel.

 ### Limitations
 * The internal scheduler only allows one schedule at a time to be used.
 Any additional schedule resources created will fail (`kubectl get tds -o yaml` will display the status).